giomarini/epiCurve-repository/README.md

 epidemiological curve to the observed data through a maximum likelihood approach.

-For further additional details please see (Marini et al. 2022).
+For further additional details please see Marini et al. (2022) and Marini et al. (2024).

 # Loading data